NEXRAD (doppler) weather radar project

 We had two rigs, one was the travel trailer pulling a small trailer that contained our computer equipment.
 The other was a heavy-duty pickup that pulled the trailer holding the tower.

 The tower is pneumatic and could be raised to 125 feet.
 With it, we could survey both the horizon and the radar environment.
 The FCC had no database showing who was transmitting on what frequency in any part of the country.
-Can you imagine a government agency that didn’t know what they were doing?
+The FCC is responsible for issuing licenses for radio transmitters.
+Can you imagine a government agency that didn’t do their job?

 Every transmitter in that frequency range is required to have an FCC license.
 Many didn’t and it was our job to discover the direction and frequency.
 Some places were so cluttered with signals that there was no space in the spectrum for a powerful weather radar station.